brendannee/Bikesy-Backend/README.md

 Use Osmosis to cut out just the OSM data within your bounding box.
 Be sure to use the `completeWays=yes` option for `bounding-box`

+For now, San Francisco has been set up to reject certain surface types, but Tahoe has been set up to accept certain surface types.
+Ways without a Surface tag are included in the former case but excluded in the latter case.

     Bay Area:
     ~/downloads/osmosis/bin/osmosis --read-xml california-latest.osm --bounding-box left=-122.769606 bottom=37.459723 right=-121.611723 top=38.064476 completeWays=yes --tf accept-ways highway=* --tf reject-ways surface=dirt,grass,clay,sand,earth,pebblestone,ground,grass_paver,unpaved,woodchips,snow,ice,salt --write-xml bayarea.osm